OpenST/ost-wallet-sdk-ios/documentation/OstWalletUI.md

 ### Initialize Recovery

 A user can control their Brand Tokens using their authorized devices.
-If they lose their authorized device, they can recover access to their BrandTokens by authorizing a new device via the recovery process .
+If they lose their authorized device, they can recover access to their BrandTokens by authorizing a new device via the recovery process.
+To use built-in device list UI, pass `recoverDeviceAddress` as `nil`.

 **Parameters**<br/>
 &nbsp;_userId: OST Platform user id provided by application server_<br/>
-&nbsp;_recoverDeviceAddress: Device address which wants to recover_<br/>
+&nbsp;_recoverDeviceAddress: Device address which wants to recover.
+When nil is passed, the user is asked to choose a device. _<br/>
 &nbsp;_passphrasePrefixDelegate: Callback implementation object to get passphrase prefix from application_<br/>

 &nbsp;_Returns: Workflow Id(use to subscribe object to listen callbacks from perticular workflow id)_<br/>